computerscienceiscool/building-microservices-youtube/README.md

 ### Branch [episode_7](https://github.com/nicholasjackson/building-microservices-youtube/tree/episode_7)

-This epsiode shows you how you can document the API we have been building over the last couple of weeks.
+This episode shows you how you can document the API we have been building over the last couple of weeks.
 As a bonus we will also look at how we can embed ReDoc to build a nice documentation API direct into our service.

 ## Episode 8 - Auto-generating HTTP client code from Swagger documentation